-Federal income tax withholding is based on the employee’s taxable wages, filing status, and withholding allowances.
+Federal income tax withholding is based on the employee’s taxable wages and filing status.

 If your employee has a question about their refund amount or why they owe taxes, instruct them to Box 2.
 The IRS compares what the employee paid throughout the year in federal income taxes to their total liability.

 Box 3 shows an employee’s total wages subject to Social Security tax.
 Do not include the amount of pre-tax deductions that are exempt from Social Security tax in Box 3.

 The number in Box 3 should not be higher than the Social Security wage base.
 For 2020, the SS wage base is $137,700.
 For 2019, the wage base is $132,900.

 If you must report Social Security tips (Box 7), the total of Boxes 3 and 7 must be less than $137,700 for 2020 and $132,900 for 2019.

 Box 4 reports how much you withheld from an employee’s Social Security wages and tips.